-IHO Definition: Short Message Service - a form of text messaging communication on phones and mobile phones.
+IHO Definition: Short Message Service is a form of text messaging communication on phones and mobi Deleted: - phones.

-4) data

-IHO Definition: A representation of facts, concepts or instructions in a formalised manner suitable for communication, interpretation or processing.
-(IHO Dictionary - S-32).

-streamed data

-IHO Definition: Data that is constantly received by and presented to an end-user while being delivered by a provider.

-6) telex

-IHO Definition: A system of communication in which messages are sent over long distances by using a telephone system and are printed by using a special machine (called a teletypewriter).
-(Merriam-Webster Dictionary - 2014).

-7) telegraph

-IHO Definition: An apparatus, system or process for communication at a distance by electric transmission over wire.

-email

-IHO Definition: Messages and other data exchanged between individuals using computers in a network.
-(Merriam-Webster Dictionary - 2014).

-27.170 text (INFORM, NINFOM)
+Data Classification and Encoding Guide 649 Deleted: <#>text justification¶ Fext justification: IHO Definition: The anchor point of a text string.¶ Attribute Type: Enumeration¶ <#>left¶ HO Definition: Of, relating to, or located on or near the side of a person or thing that is turned toward the west when the 4) data subject is facing north (opposed to right).¶ <#>centred¶ IHO Definition: A representation of facts, concepts or instructions in a formalised manner suitate communication, interpretation or processing.
+(IHO Dictionary - S-32). ble fo HO Definition: Equidistant from all bordering or adjacent areas; situated in the centre.¶ <#>right¶ 5) streamed data HO Definition: Of, relating to, or located on or near the side of IHO Definition: Data that is constantly received by and presented to an end-user while being delive a provider. red t a person or thing that is turned toward the east when the subject is facing north (opposed to left).¶ Remarks:¶ ∉>No remarks.
+6) telex C IHO Definition: A system of communication in which messages are sent over long distances by u telephone system and are printed by using a special machine (called a teletypewriter).
+(Merriam-W Dictionary - 2014).
+7) telegraph IHO Definition: An apparatus, system or process for communication at a distance by electric transmover wire. nission 8) email IHO Definition: Messages and other data exchanged between individuals using computers in a ne (Merriam-Webster Dictionary - 2014). etwork emarks: No remarks.
+27 171 text (INFORM, NINFOM)